infor-design/enterprise/ES5-TO-ES6.md

   - Still invoke the jQuery wrappers within each `<component>.js` file, but allow the Vanilla JS constructors to stand on their own.
   - (eventually) figure out a Vanilla-JS, stand-alone replacement for `$.data()` for element-level Soho component access.

+## Additions to 4.4.x/5.x related to the upgrade

+- A `sohoxi.migrate-x.x.x.js` file has been introduced in the `/dist/js` folder.
+Its purpose is to help alleviate breakage when upgrading to this major version.
+It should only be used as a temporary means of keeping your application working.
+It's preferable to upgrade your application code and remove this file as quickly as possible.

 # How to migrate a Soho Xi component from ES5 to ES6:

 - Remove the AMD scaffolding from the component.